No Cry Sleep Training

 I think most of us know that having a consistent bedtime is important.
 But having a consistent wake time is just as important.

 Think about it.
 If you sleep in on a Sunday but still have to wake up early on Monday, it can be really hard to get to sleep on time Sunday night.
 (Or at least it was before you had kids.)

 Babies are the same way.
 They are more likely to fall into a natural pattern in their days if they start at the same time every day.
 How do you do this?

 Your wake time is the first feeding of the day that is followed by awake time.
 It is hard to stick to that time when a newborn actually sleeps in a bit, but it is worth it, in the long run, to keep that time the same.
 (Learn the value of the daily wake time: Setting Your Schedule Step One: Daily Wake Times)

-Wake To Eat During the Day
+4. Wake Your Babies To Eat During the Day

 What?!
 Wake a sleeping baby?
 Yes.
 100% yes.
 During the day I wake my babies to eat.